-The District reserves the right to control access to its facilities by external visitors, including prohibiting entry into its facilities for all visitors, permitting visitors by appointment only (for example, as may be necessary to attend a PPT meeting where a parent objects to remote participation), or limiting the number of visitors at any particular time, as may be permitted by law.
+Depending upon prevailing conditions, the District reserves the right to control access to its facilities by external visitors, including prohibiting entry into its facilities for all visitors, permitting visitors by appointment only (for example, as may be necessary to attend a PPT meeting where a parent objects to remote participation), or limiting the number of visitors at any particular time, as may be permitted by law.
 As permitted by law, visitors to the schools may be screened to limit the risk of exposure to our employees and students.
-Screenings may include, but are not limited to, interviewing visitors about their current health and recent travel history, taking temperatures at points of entry, and filling out additional forms or other paperwork.
-Visitors may also be required to complete (electronically or otherwise) or otherwise respond to a Visitor COVID-19 Screening Questionnaire (Appendix B).
-Even if not screened by the District, visitors should self-assess/self-screen for symptoms prior to entering District facilities.
-In addition, visitors will be required to comply with posted safety and hygiene requirements, including but not limited to washing their hands with soap and water and/or hand sanitizer at the point of entry to the facility, and maintaining appropriate social distancing measures at all times (including by and between visitors and employees).
-All visitors must wear a mask or face covering at all times while on District premises, consistent with these protocols.
+Screenings may include, but are not limited to, interviewing visitors about their current health, vaccination status, and recent travel history, taking temperatures at points of entry, and filling out additional forms or other paperwork.
+Even if not screened by the District, visitors will be required to comply with posted safety and hygiene requirements, including but not limited to washing their hands with soap and water and/or hand sanitizer at the point of entry to the facility, and maintaining appropriate social distancing measures at all times (including by and between visitors and employees).
+All visitors must wear a mask or face covering at all times while inside district buildings, consistent with these protocols.